JabRef/jabref/README.md

 * CI Server: https://travis-ci.org/JabRef/jabref
 * Open HUB page: https://www.openhub.net/p/jabref

-The main git repository has been generated out of the old git repository at sourceforge.
-The folder `jabref` of the old repository is now the main repository.
-Although that changed **all** git commit ids, the advantage is to have a clean separation between plugins, the homepage and the code of JabRef.

 ### Bug reports, suggestions, other feedback

 We are thankful for any bug reports or other feedback.
 If there are